islamazhar/eval_Gap2Seq/README.md

     $ snakemake run_gapfillers

 To isolate for building only the filled scaffold files for e.g. staph, remove "rhodo" and "hs14" from the

      "DATASETS" : [ "staph", "rhodo", "hs14"],

 line in the config.json file.
+To rerun a specific "rule" e.g. gap2seq, GapFiller_bwa or QUAST, run

+    $ snakemake -R QUAST

 To see a flowchart of the pipeline, run